-- All stations, all stations, all stations: - This is VE7SCE Sunshine Coast Regional District Emergency Operations Centre, Sechelt, British Columbia. - A [LOCAL / REGIONAL / PROVINCIAL] State of Emergency has been declared, I say again: a [LOCAL / REGIONAL / PROVINCIAL] State of Emergency has been declared. - This frequency is now in use by VE7SCE and all stations not having emergency traffic are requested to remain clear. - If you have traffic concerning safety of life or property in the Sunshine Coast Regional District, and you are unable to contact 911, relay your traffic to this station. - Otherwise, if it is safe to do so, all station operators within the SCRD region are requested to remain monitoring this frequency as your assistance may be requested. - This is VE7SCE, SCRD EOC Net Control monitoring...
+- ALL STATIONS, ALL STATIONS, ALL STATIONS: - This is VE7SCE Sunshine Coast Regional District Emergency Operations Centre, Sechelt, British Columbia. - A [LOCAL / REGIONAL / PROVINCIAL] State of Emergency has been declared, I say again: a [LOCAL / REGIONAL / PROVINCIAL] State of Emergency has been declared. - This frequency is now in use by the SCRD Emergency Operations Centre VE7SCE all stations not having emergency traffic are requested to remain clear. - If you have traffic concerning safety of life or property in the Sunshine Coast Regional District, and you are unable to contact 911, relay your traffic to this station. - Otherwise, if it is safe to do so, all station operators within the SCRD region are requested to remain monitoring this frequency as your assistance may be requested. - This is VE7SCE, SCRD EOC Net Control monitoring...